smanocchio/BitcoinNodeMonitor/docs/QUICKSTART.md

 1. Navigate to `http://127.0.0.1:3000/` (or the host/IP you configured) and log in with the credentials from `.env`.
 2. Grafana auto-loads the dashboards from `grafana/dashboards`.
 Look for the “Bitcoin Node Overview” dashboard to validate data is flowing.
+When you plan to import the dashboards into an existing Grafana instead of the bundled container, follow the [External Grafana](OPERATIONS.md#external-grafana) workflow to rewrite the data source UID before importing.

 ## 5. Validate Metrics